Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/uGmwBKR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+ 6b. *On DC-1 as an admin, create a file within "read access" folder so that on client 1 you can try to edit the text file and observe.
+So on file explorer go to ThisPC>C: Drive> "Read Access" Folder> within the white spacee> new> Text File.
+Write anything in there for the lab and save the file.

 6a.
 Try to access the folders you made, which can you access and which folders can you create stuff in?
 The no access shouldn't be able to be opened and read you can read but not edit and read/write you could do both.
 </p>